Aerish369/Developers--Social-Media/README.md

 # DevSearch

-This web application has been developed based on the insights gained from the [Python Django - Complete Course](https://dennisivy.teachable.com/courses/enrolled/1446896) instructed by [@divanov11](https://github.com/divanov11/), serving as a practical application of the course's teachings.

-### General Info

 This web application, built on Django, enables users to search for developers according to their skills and projects.
 Developers have the capability to enhance their profiles by listing their skills and projects.